 Before using bioethanol-blended petrol:

-- change your fuel filter - because bioethanol-blended petrol can loosen dirt and carry it through to the fuel filter so changing the filter will help remove any debris.
+- change your fuel filter - because bioethanol-blended petrol can loosen dirt and carry it through to the fuel filter, changing the filter will remove any debris caught.

 Bioethanol-blended petrol can be used in almost any petrol engine - from lawn mowers to generators.
-As with all petrol, don't leave it in the tank for longer than two months, or it might absorb moisture from the air.
-Bioethanol-blended petrol should not be used in marine or aviation applications.
+As with straight petrol, you should not leave it in the tank for longer than two months, as this risks the fuel becoming ‘wet’ from moisture absorbed from the air, which risks fuel degradation and corrosion.
+Bioethanol-blended petrol should not be used in marine or aviation applications unless special measures are taken.
 You can use biodiesel blends in almost any diesel engine - including earth moving equipment, tractors, generators or boats.

 Biofuels vary in the way they’re produced, their impact on climate change, the environment and people.
 In order to provide New Zealanders with confidence in using sustainable biofuels, we have established a framework that allows producers and retailers to report on the environmental credentials of their products.